 I’d been waiting several years for a good crop of these cherries- perhaps 4 or 5.
 They were not something I went out of my way for, but I usually checked on a couple different trees at least once toward the end of each summer.
 Well, this year, it was clear conditions were somehow just right.
 Branches were full of green clusters by July all over in my area.

 The first day I picked them this year was August 14th.
-And as of September 25th, there are some trees in the areas I frequent that still hang onto a sizable number of cherries.
+And as of September 25th, there are some trees that still hang onto a sizable number of cherries.
 Since I don’t have previous experience with a heavy crop of black cherries, I cannot attest to whether or not the season is typically so long.
 But it does seem remarkable.

 In all, I harvested about three gallons’ worth, of which less than one was made into jelly already.
 The rest are washed and frozen for experimentation this winter.